EDIPHY/ediphy/index.md

-Welcome to Edbile Physiology, a precision human nutrition company.
+welcome to edbile physiology, a precision human nutrition company.